eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 Due to the removal of the `authorization.abox.prefix` configuration option, a change in your setup may be required.

-!!! info "When to migrate?"
+!!! warning

-    If you have not changed this value (to anything other than `http://eccenca.com/`), you are not affected by this change and no action is required.
+    Even if you have not changed this value (to anything other than `http://eccenca.com/`), please remove the `authorization.abox.prefix` configuration property from your DataPlatform `application.yml`.
+This property must be absent or DataPlatform will not start.

 From v23.3 `AccessCondition`s are only regarded if their IRIs use the prefix `http://eccenca.com/` (e.g. have an IRI like `http://eccenca.com/170f25c2-3b92-40d7-b247-5bba42dbe22a`).
 Required action: